Alaska Republican Young votes against Trump impeachment

-JUNEAU, Alaska (AP) — Alaska U.S. Rep. Don Young voted against impeaching President Donald Trump on a charge of “incitement of insurrection” Wednesday, one week after a deadly mob siege of the Capitol.
+JUNEAU, Alaska (AP) — Alaska U.S. Rep. Don Young voted against impeaching President Donald Trump on a charge of “incitement of insurrection” Wednesday, one week after a deadly mob siege of the Capitol that Young called “an act of terror against American democracy, law enforcement and members of Congress.”

+Young, in a statement posted on social media, said a message must be sent “by bringing the perpetrators of violence to justice, and prosecuting them to the fullest extent of the law.
+Our nation must recover from the deep wounds of division that have driven us apart over the past few years, but I do not believe that impeaching a president in the last week of his term is the best way forward.”

 Young’s vote was announced by another House member.
-His office did not immediately respond to requests for comment.
+His office did not immediately say why he didn’t cast his vote personally.

 The House vote to impeach was 232-197.